cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

   uint64 amount = 1;
 }

-// QueryNFTsRequest is the request type for the Query/NFTs RPC method message QueryNFTsRequest {
+// QueryNFTstRequest is the request type for the Query/NFTs RPC method message QueryNFTsRequest {
   string                                class_id   = 1;
   string                                owner      = 2;